benediktkr/fasteign/README.md

 ## Code quality

-Not great, but it works
+Not great, but it works.
+Actually, it's terrible.
+Leave this alone.

 ## If in doubt..